-Dr. Houser uses MemoryGel silicone implants and saline implants, both by Mentor.
-These implants come in three profiles, Moderate Profile, Moderate Plus Profile, and High Profile.
+Dr. Houser uses silicone implants and saline implants.
+These implants come in a variety of profiles — Low Profile, Moderate Profile, Moderate Plus Profile, Moderate High and High Profile.
 The profile of the implant refers to the implant’s width at its base and to the implant’s outward projection.
 For your augmentation, your implant profile should be chosen based on your anatomy (width of chest and breasts) as well as your preference in terms of desired appearance.
 For the same cc breast implant, Moderate profile implants will have a wider base and not project out as far as Moderate Plus or High Profile implants.
 High profile implants may be desired by patient with a narrower chest who wants larger cc implants.
 Dr. Houser can help you with this decision.
 The graphic below is intended to illustrate the profile difference for 3 implants that are the same cc’s.

 Breast implants can sometimes create the appearance of lift in sagging breasts by filling in lost volume in the upper portion of the breasts.
 If your breasts are only slightly sagging due to lost volume, the correct breast implant size and placement should create a bit of lift in your breasts.
 However, in breasts with true breast ptosis (breast sag), implants alone will not lift your breasts and a breast lift (with or without implants) may be needed.
 Dr. Houser frequently performs breast augmentation and breast lifts and will be happy to discuss this with you during your consultation.